-In addition to JDP approval, the Office of Graduate Studies must approve the dissertation committee.
+In addition to JDP approval, the Office of Graduate Education must approve the dissertation committee.
 To facilitate this process, students are to prepare the "Thesis/Dissertation Oral Defense Committee Recommendation" form at the same time they prepare the JDP "Formation of Dissertation Committee" form.
-Please note that this OGS form refers to the oral defense of the Dissertation, not the proposal, and therefore asks for more information than likely will be known at this point in the process (such as the Oral Defense Committee Chair, which may be left blank at this point, since typically this position is appointed at a later date and only serves at the defense of the completed dissertation.).
-Students are to complete as much of the information Defense Committee Recommendation" form may be submitted to OGS.
-The purpose of the form is to obtain approval for this committee from the Associate Provost for Graduate Studies.
-If a special committee membership (the statement of rationale and CV) also must accompany the "Thesis/Dissertation Oral Defense Committee Recommendation" form to the OGS for final approval.
+Please note that this OGE form refers to the oral defense of the Dissertation, not the proposal, and therefore asks for more information than likely will be known at this point in the process (such as the Oral Defense Committee Chair, which may be left blank at this point, since typically this position is appointed at a later date and only serves at the defense of the completed dissertation).
+Students are to complete as much of the information as they know.
+Once the dissertation proposal is defended (see below), the "Thesis/Dissertation Defense Committee Recommendation" form may be submitted to OGE.
+The purpose of the form is to obtain approval for this committee from the Vice Provost for Research and Graduate Education.
+If a special committee member is approved by the JDP, the documents in support of this individual's committee membership (the statement of rationale and CV) also must accompany the "Thesis/Dissertation Oral Defense Committee Recommendation" form to the OGE for final approval.